Skip to Content

 Establishing a Durable Power of Attorney

-The person designated can sign tax returns, write checks on behalf of the person, and purchase and sell real estate.
-A durable power of attorney does not relate to healthcare issues or medical treatment issues.
+The appointed agent can handle day-to-day finances, sign tax returns, and conduct real estate transactions.
+A durable power of attorney does not cover healthcare or medical decisions.

 Navigating Probate with Professional Guidance